thefrontside/bigtest/website/docs/docs/interactors/3-locators-filters-actions.md

 Button().exists();
 ```

-If there were multiple buttons, you would need to use a locator to distinguish between them.
+If there were multiple buttons, you would need to use a locator or filter to distinguish between them.

 ## Filters

 Another way of narrowing down the element that you want to reference is with Filters.
-Filters are an object passed to an Interactor, like the object with `id` in the example below:
+Filters are an object passed to an interactor, like the object with `id` in the example below:

 ```js
 MyInteractor('Some locator text', { id: 'my-id' }).exists();